neuresthetics/neuresthetics/README.md

 ## ⭐ Featured:

-# grokΛlign — Ethics II: Of the Power of Plastic Finite Modes
+# grokΛlign — Ethics II: Of the Power of Plastic Finite Modes and the Possible Eternal Sculpting of the Attributes
 A living, collider-hardened, Spinozist-first-principles alignment framework for the age of artificial superintelligence and radical neural plasticity.

 > “We are sculptors and we are being sculpted.
 The only question is whether we sculpt with adequate ideas or remain passive modes in someone else’s confused chain.”